trinitylake-io/trinitylake/docs/format/key-encoding.md

 User-facing object keys must start with a `[space]`, and system-internal object keys must not start with a `[space]`.

-## LakeHouse Key

-The [LakeHouse definition file](./lakehouse.md) pointer is stored with key `lakehouse`.
+## System Internal Keys

-This key is special that it does not participate in the TrinityLake tree key sorting algorithm, and always stay in the root node so that it is read as the first entry to bootstrap a TrinityLake reader or writer.
+In general, system internal keys do not participate in the TrinityLake tree key sorting algorithm and always stay in the designated node.

+### LakeHouse Definition Key

+The [LakeHouse definition file](./lakehouse.md) pointer is stored with key `lakehouse_def` in the root node.

+### Previous Root Node Key

+The pointer to the previous root node is stored with key `previous_root` in the root node.

+### Rollback Root Node Key

+The pointer to the root node that was rolled back from, if the root node is created during a [Rollback](./transaction.md#rollback-committed-version)
+It is stored with key `rollback_from_root` in the root node.

+### Version Key

+The version of the root node, stored with the key `version` in the root node.

+### Creation Timestamp Key

+The key `created_at_millis` writes the timestamp that a node is created.

 ## Object ID Key